clij/clij2/reference_differenceOfGaussianInplace3D.md

 ## differenceOfGaussianInplace3D
 ![Image](images/mini_clijx_logo.png)

-Applies Gaussian blur to the input image twice resulting in two images which are then subtracted from each other.
+Applies Gaussian blur to the input image twice with different sigma values resulting in two images which are then subtracted from each other.

 It is recommended to apply this operation to images of type Float (32 bit) as results might be negative.